|

 The

-closure was temporary, and three months later the club re-opened.
+closure was temporary, and three months later the

-In later years, there were some great nights in the club, but the
+club re-opened.
+In later years, there were some great

-Hacienda no longer had the monopoly on good ideas and big crowds.
+the monopoly on good ideas and big crowds.
+There was

-printed and sold (another job for Fiona Allen;
+were printed and sold (another job for Fiona Allen;

 she ran the shop). |